Dane Lanken

-Dane Lanken (1945 – March 3, 2023) was a Canadian journalist and author.
+Dane Lanken (December 9, 1945 – March 3, 2023) was a Canadian journalist and author.

 Career

 Lanken was a film critic for the Montreal Gazette from 1967 to 1977, and was then a freelance journalist who wrote regularly for Canadian Geographic, among other publications such as Glengarry Life, the annual volume of the Glengarry Historical Society.

 Lanken wrote Montreal Movie Palaces: Great Theatres of the Golden Era 1884 - 1938, which includes photographs by Brian Merrett and Julie Greto.
 In 2007 he wrote the career biography of folksingers Kate & Anna McGarrigle.

 Personal life and death

-Lanken was married to singer-songwriter Anna McGarrigle, and has appeared as a vocalist on several of her albums with her sister Kate McGarrigle.
-McGarrigle and Lanken have two children, Lily Lanken and Sylvan Lanken, and lived near the Eastern Ontario town of Alexandria, in North Glengarry.
+Lanken was married to singer-songwriter Anna McGarrigle, and had appeared as a vocalist on several of her albums with her sister Kate McGarrigle.
+McGarrigle and Lanken had two children, Lily Lanken and Sylvan Lanken, and lived near the Eastern Ontario town of Alexandria, in North Glengarry.

 Lanken died on March 3, 2023.